ABOUT CEDAR SPRINGS

 Cedar Springs acknowledges the Wodi Wodi People on Dharawal country as the traditional custodians of the land, on which we live and work.
 We recognise the continuing connection to land, sea and community and pay our respect to their elders past, present, and extend that respect to all First Nations people.

-Located just 90 minutes from the hustle and bustle of Sydney, Cedar Springs is your one stop shop for the perfect wellness escape.
+Located just 90 minutes from the hustle and bustle of Sydney, Cedar Springs is a magical property offering a restorative place to escape.

-We believe life is about balance, and that’s what you’ll find at Cedar Springs.
-Luxurious accommodation as inviting as the land itself.
+At Cedar Springs, we believe life is about balance, and that’s why you’ll find luxurious accommodation as inviting as the land itself.

-Health and wellness comes in many forms, and we want to offer you the opportunity to take a pause, reconnect to the elements and rediscover what wellbeing means to you.
-What better place to get grounded, than halfway up a mountain, hey?
+Health and wellness come in many forms, and we want to offer you the opportunity to take a pause, reconnect to the elements and rediscover what wellbeing means to you.
+What better place to get grounded than halfway up a mountain?

 HISTORY.

-You’ll find cedar springs nestled into the hills of ancient Saddleback Mountain on the Illawarra escarpment, but it didn’t always look this clear.
+Nestled into the hills of ancient Saddleback Mountain on the Illawarra escarpment, the view didn’t always look this clear…

 Kiama was the site of two strong volcanic flows, called the Gerringong Volcanics, which erupted from Saddleback Mountain 240 and 66 million years ago.
 In fact, the distinct shape of Saddleback was formed from a collapsed volcanic vent!

-It was the rich volcanic soil that supported dense rainforests to thrive and it’s abundant natural resources helped the First Nations custodians of the Illawarra called, the Wodi Wodi, to flourish here for thousands of years.
-Traditional stories speak of the Wodi Wodi bringing with them the now iconic, cabbage tree palm.
+It was the rich volcanic soil that supported dense rainforests to thrive and it’s abundant natural resources helped the First Nations custodians of the Illawarra, the Wodi Wodi, to flourish here for thousands of years.
+Traditional stories speak of the Wodi Wodi bringing with them the now iconic cabbage tree palm.
 The leaves were edible and perfect for weaving, while the bark was used to make fishing lines.
 Today, the palms scattered across the property remain protected.